 - short-term, one-season droughts – typically 6 to 12 months

 - medium-term, multi-seasonal droughts – 1 to 2 years, typically consisting of 2 dry summers and a dry winter

 - long-term droughts – typically lasting more than 2 years

 You should explain what relevant data you’ve used to derive the conditions for each of your tests.
-This should include historic data (eg worst drought on record) and any data you may have had to produce through statistical simulation or collect indirectly (eg from similar catchments).
+This should include historic data (for example, worst drought on record) and any data you may have had to produce through statistical simulation or collect indirectly (for example, from similar catchments).

 Your drought plan should:

-- describe the timeline leading up to your scenarios, eg what combination of drought triggers initiated the drought and when each were triggered
+- describe the timeline leading up to your scenarios, for example what combination of drought triggers initiated the drought and when each were triggered

 - provide details of the duration and rainfall deficit of the scenarios used in your tests